spinnaker/spinnaker.github.io/community/index.md

 * [GitHub](https://github.com/spinnaker)

-    The Spinnaker project, with repos for its many services, including [Spinnaker itself](https://github.com/spinnaker/spinnaker) and the [repo for this documentation site](https://github.com/spinnaker/spinnaker.github.io).
-Come here to contribute to the Spinnaker services and the documentation.
+    The Spinnaker org, with repos for its many services.
+Come here to contribute to the Spinnaker services and documentation.

+    If you find a problem, you can file an issue [here](https://github.com/spinnaker/spinnaker/issues).
+(However, if you just have a question, use one of the other resources listed here.)

 * [Slack](http://join.spinnaker.io)